 Angela Callanan (Editions One, Three and Four)

-I originally from County Sligo in the West of Ireland “Land of hearts desire” WB Yeats called it, but now live in Wales.
+I am originally from County Sligo in the West of Ireland “Land of hearts desire” WB Yeats called it, but now live in Wales.
 I have been interested in photography since I was about 14.
 The first camera I used was a Kodak Brownie 127.
 At the age of 16 I acquired an Olympus OM10 which is of great sentimental value.
-I've always loved making 'stuff' and taking photos.
-I also used to dabble with an old Underwood typewriter and write plays (usually involving murder) and other ramblings.
+I’ve always loved making ‘stuff’ and taking photos.
+I also used to dabble with an old Underwood typewriter and write plays and other ramblings.
 This has lead to a minor obsession with typewriters – I have a small collection of 6 typewriters.

 Carol Cantrell (Editions One and Two)